ethereum/consensus-specs/specs/networking/p2p-interface.md

 Topic strings have form: `/eth2/TopicName/TopicEncoding`.
 This defines both the type of data being sent on the topic and how the data field of the message is encoded.
 (Further details can be found in [Messages](#Messages)).

-There are two main topics used to propagate attestations and beacon blocks to all nodes on the network.
+There are two main topics used to propagate aggregate attestations and beacon blocks to all nodes on the network.
 Their `TopicName`s are:

 - `beacon_block` - This topic is used solely for propagating new beacon blocks to all nodes on the networks.
 Blocks are sent in their entirety.
 Clients MUST validate the block proposer signature before forwarding it across the network.
-- `beacon_attestation` - This topic is used to propagate aggregated attestations (in their entirety) to subscribing nodes (typically block proposers) to be included in future blocks.
-Clients MUST validate that the block being voted for passes validation before forwarding the attestation on the network (TODO: [additional validations](https://github.com/ethereum/eth2.0-specs/issues/1332)).
+- `beacon_aggregate_and_proof` - This topic is used to propagate aggregated attestations (as `AggregateAndProof`s) to subscribing nodes (typically validators) to be included in future blocks.
+The following validations MUST pass before forwarding the `aggregate_and_proof` on the network.
+    - Clients MUST validate that the block being voted for (`aggregate_and_proof.aggregate.data.beacon_block_root`) passes validation.
+    - Clients MUST validate that `aggregate_and_proof.aggregate.data.slot` is within the last `ATTESTATION_PROPAGATION_SLOT_RANGE` slots.
+    - Clients MUST validate that the validator index is within the aggregate's committee -- i.e. `aggregate_and_proof.index in get_attesting_indices(state, aggregate_and_proof.aggregate.data, aggregate_and_proof.aggregate.aggregation_bits)`.
+    - Clients MUST validate that `aggregate_and_proof.selection_proof` selects the validator as an aggregator for the slot -- i.e. `is_aggregator(state, aggregate_and_proof.aggregate.data.index, aggregate_and_proof.selection_proof)` returns `True`.
+    - Clients MUST validate that the `aggregate_and_proof.selection_proof` is a valid signature of the `aggregate_and_proof.aggregate.data.slot` by the validator with index `aggregate_and_proof.index`.
+    - Clients MUST validate that the signature of `aggregate_and_proof.aggregate`.

+Attestation subnets are used to propagate unaggregated attestations to subsections of the network.
+Their `TopicName`s are:

+- `index{index % ATTESTATION_SUBNET_COUNT}_beacon_attestation` - This topic is used to propagate unaggregated attestations to subsections of the network (typically beacon and persistent committees) to be aggregated before being passed to `beacon_aggregate_and_proof`.
+The following validations MUST pass before forwarding the `attestation` on the network.
+    - Clients MUST validate that the block being voted for (`attestation.data.beacon_block_root`) passes validation.
+    - Clients MUST validate that `attestation.data.slot` is within the last `ATTESTATION_PROPAGATION_SLOT_RANGE` slots.
+    - Clients MUST validate the signature of `attestation`.

 Additional topics are used to propagate lower frequency validator messages.
 Their `TopicName`s are: